Species Introduction

 ✓ Expert Tip

-Introduce new foods gradually to avoid digestive issues, and monitor their response to different dietary options.
+Introduce new foods gradually to avoid digestive issues and observe their reactions to ensure they are enjoying their meals.

 Q: What are the best tank mates for Leopard Plecos?